jhoneill/jhoneill.github.io/_posts/2019-01-30-dont-just-throw.md

 At line:9 char:9<br/>
 \+         throw "Failure message"</span></code>

-That `throw` in the first function was for protection but it has lost some work.
+That `throw` in the first function was for protection but it has _lost some work_.
 And the author of Test2 doesn’t like big lumps of “blood” on the screen.
 What would you do here?
 I know what I did, and it wasn’t to say “Oh somebody threw something, so I should try to catch it” and start wrapping things in `try {} catch {}`.
 I said “One quick change will fix that!”
 {% highlight powershell%}
     test -GoWrong:$Something -ErrorAction SilentlyContinue

 {% endhighlight %}

 Problem solved.